stonezhong/stone-js-tools/topic-manager/README.md

 * TopicManager manages many topics
 * Topic
+    * getTopicId() returns topic id, and it must be unique within a topic manager.
     * A topic is an instance of class derived from BasicTopic
     * A topic has a version (number), when a topic is updated, the version will increment
     * version always >= 0, usually start from 0